 When a married or de facto couple separate or divorce, a significant part of that process is the separation of assets and liabilities – known in the family law world as “property settlement”.
 Property settlement in family law encompasses the division of joint assets, protection of assets in only one party’s name, a claim on one party’s assets by another, and any dealings in between.
-It even involves arraignments as to who gets what piece of furniture or who gets “custody” of a treasured pet.
+It even involves arrangements as to who gets what piece of furniture or who gets “custody” of a treasured pet.

 Contributions can be financial or non-financial